 Surprise!
 The day before Thanksgiving is one of the biggest days of the year for alcohol sales (in the U.S., at least).
-And it’s not just to stock up for the big turkey dinner — this day is also known as Blackout Wednesday.
-Instead, use this holiday as a time to promote no-alcohol or low-alcohol options to help keep people sober and safe – and consider offering alcohol delivery to encourage customers to stay at home.
+And it's not just to stock up for the big turkey dinner — this day is also known as Blackout Wednesday.
+We encourage using this holiday as a time to promote no-alcohol or low-alcohol options to help keep people sober and safe — and consider offering alcohol delivery to encourage customers to stay at home.

 St. Patrick's Day

 This Irish holiday is more than an excuse to wear green and celebrate Irish culture, it's a great day to drive sales of St. Patrick's Day staples like Guinness, green beer (light-toned beer and food dye), and top-shelf Irish whiskey.
 As a restaurant, consider offering to-go kits for unexpected festive cocktails that play on the green theme, as well as specials on Irish-themed dishes.